TranVuDuc04/IndustryLinkCompetition2022/README.md

-# DAV Coffee - React Application
+# Coffee - React Application

-This is a React.js conversion of the DAV Coffee website, a Vietnamese coffee shop e-commerce platform.
+This is a React.js conversion of the Coffee website, a Vietnamese coffee shop e-commerce platform.

 ## Features